cassidyjames/grimoire/_d1/ghost-fragment-rasputin-2.md

 ---
 title: 'Ghost Fragment: Rasputin 2'
+category: Allies
+section: The Traveler
+tags:
+  - Rasputin
+  - Vex
 ---

-She hunts the Valus named Ta'aurc by the grunting radio traffic of his bodyguards.
+She hunts the Valus named Ta’aurc by the grunting radio traffic of his bodyguards.
 Cayde sent her to Mars to track and so track she will even if it kills her a hundred times.
 For him she will hunt forever.

-When Ta'aurc goes down into Meridian Bay she follows him in the night and finds herself caught up in the war.
+When Ta’aurc goes down into Meridian Bay she follows him in the night and finds herself caught up in the war.
 Like this—

-Something's happening, her Ghost says, something's wrong.
+Something’s happening, her Ghost says, something’s wrong.
 She leaps from the Sparrow and gets cover between slabs of ancient stone haunted by quiet firefly light.

 Harvesters sweep overhead, cautious, prowling.
 On the Cabal command network a low voice mutters in their tongue, saying: Stand by to fire.
 They are coming.
 Stand by to fire.